Ritz To Rubble: Arctic Monkeys' Debut Album Ranked - Song By Song

 Radio X have rated the album's tunes, track-by-track.
 Agree?
 Disagree?
 Let us know.

 13: You Probably Couldn’t See For The Lights But You Were Staring Straight At Me

 Coming in at 2 minutes 11 seconds, the indulgently titled You Probably Couldn’t See For The Lights But You Were Staring Straight At Me is a perfect snapshot of the band at their most juvenile.
 Turner throws away lyrics that would come to define the band’s early sound (“Could all go a bit Frank Spencer”) and, more specifically, his habits as a young songwriter.

 Rarely ever performed live, Riot Van was the traditional “slow song” on the album.
 More than a crowd pleasing banger, Riot Van depicted a the story of unruly youth winding up the police until the inevitable happens.
 Riot Van is concise, clear and a great example of how the band could create audio polaroids.

-11. Red Lights Indicates Doors Are Secure
+11. Red Lights Indicates Doors Are Secured

 "Din't ya see she were gorgeous, she was beyond belief / But this lad at the side drinking a Smirnoff ice came and paid for her tropical Reef.”
-Possibly the most “Arctic Monkeys” lyric ever written, Red Lights Indicates Doors Are Secure is a long way from L.A. shine of R U Mine.
+Possibly the most “Arctic Monkeys” lyric ever written, Red Lights Indicates Doors Are Secured is a long way from L.A. shine of R U Mine.
 It’s just as punchy though, and the choral shout of “NO SURRENDER” is nothing but fun.